|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This Thai version of carrot soup has the health benefits of ginger, garlic, and lemongrass.
-With its potent combination of vegetables, rice, and fresh Thai herbs and spices, and its high concentration of vitamins A and C, plus calcium, this soup is an excellent remedy for a cold or flu.
-It is also extremely delicious and makes an elegant soup to serve guests.
+This Thai version of carrot soup has ginger, garlic, and lemongrass along with a combination of vegetables, rice, and fresh Thai herbs and spices.
+It is extremely delicious and makes an elegant soup to serve guests.
 Enjoy it as an appetizer, or add a crusty loaf of French bread on the side for the main course.
 If you use vegetable broth this becomes a nice vegetarian Thai recipe that's also easy to make - it's ready in just 30 minutes!

 - 1 small onion (chopped)